-3. IMPORTANCE OF HAVING A QUALIFIED AIC APPRAISAL PROFESSIONAL AMONG YOUR TEAM OF EXPERTS
+3 IMPORTANCE OF HAVING A QUALIFIED AIC APPRAISAL PROFESSIONAL AMONG YOUR TEAM OF EXPERTS

-AIC members are engaged by a wide range of clients to provide a professional and independent opinion on the quality, value, or utility of a specific property.
-Whenever real estate is sold, mortgaged, assessed, insured, or developed, an AIC-designated appraiser should be part of your team of experts.
+AIC Members are engaged by a wide range of clients to provide a professional and independent opinion on the quality, value or utility of a specific property.
+Whenever real estate is sold, mortgaged, assessed, insured, or developed, an AICdesignated appraiser should be part of your team of experts.

-Value-Add of an AIC- Designated Appraiser
+Value of an AIC Designated Appraiser

 It is important to know the real value of a property before making any business or personal decisions.
-AIC-designated appraisers are highly qualified professionals, who are trained to complete appraisal, appraisal review, and appraisal consulting assignments for many types of real property including, but not limited to:
+AIC-designated appraisers are highly qualified professionals, who are trained to complete real property appraisal, appraisal review, consulting, reserve fund studies, machinery and equipment valuations and mass appraisals assignments within their area of competence.

+An AIC Designated Member may provide valuation services on many types of real property including, but not limited to:

 - residential dwellings

 - shopping centers

 - hotels and other lodging facilities

 - office buildings

 - rental properties

 - condominiums

 - industrial sites

 - vacant land, parking sites

 - special purpose properties

 - recreational properties

 - agricultural properties

 - retirement and long-term care facilities